 There’s no way around it: building new experiences using a typical headless CMS tends to depend on developer involvement and takes a long time.

-Builder’s intuitive no-code visual development platform largely eliminates this developer dependency.
+Builder’s Visual CMS platform largely eliminates this developer dependency.
 Content editors and other non-developers can drag-and-drop visual elements to make experiences, and changes can be published immediately or scheduled with one click.

 Developers can still establish guardrails.
 They can register their code components as drag-and-drop blocks within Builder’s visual editor.
 Once roles and permissions are established at the content and user level, every piece of content created by anyone in the organization follows the right design and content guidelines.